 Below is my Lab topology for Logical Switching.
 I am going to create a Logical switch called “Web-Tier” and attach the 2 Virtual Machines “Web-Svr-1” & “Web-Svr-2” into the created logical switch.
-This Logical Switch will allow the communication between these 2 Virtual Machines in different cluster without having actual physical subnet configured at Physical network layer.
-For both VM’s , configured IP address is in “172.16.10.x” network and ESXi hosts are in the subnet “192.168.10.x”.
+This Logical Switch will allow the communication between these 2 Virtual Machines in the different cluster without having actual physical subnet configured at the Physical network layer.
+For both VM’s, configured IP address is in “172.16.10.x” network and ESXi hosts are on the subnet “192.168.10.x”.

 To create the logical Switch , Login to Web Client ->Networking & Security -> Logical Switches -> + symbol to add new logical switch

-Provide the Name and Description for New Logical Switch.
+Provide the Name and Description of New NSX Logical Switch.
 Select the Transport Zone which we have created in the previous step.
 Select the replication mode as same which you have configured for “VXLAN-Global-Transport” Transport Zone.
 I have selected “Unicast” mode.
 Click on Ok to create the new logical switch.

 Once Logical switches are created, We need to associate the workloads (Virtual machines) with the logical switch created in the previous steps.
 Click on VM symbol to associate the virtual machines to this Logical Switch “Web-Tier”